Max Moffatt

 Max Moffatt (born 27 June 1998) is a Canadian freestyle skier who competes internationally in the big air and slopestyle disciplines.

 Career

 Moffatt joined the national team in 2014.
 In January 2019, Moffatt won his first World Cup medal, a gold, in the slopestyle event.
 In January 2022, Moffatt won the silver medal in the slopestyle at the 2022 Winter X Games.

 On January 24, 2022, Moffatt was named to Canada's 2022 Olympic team in the big air and slopestyle events.

+In 2024, Moffatt participated in Red Bull Unrailistic at Åre, Sweden.